Advice on automated and zero emissions vehicles infrastructure

 Read the report or watch the below short video to find out more.

 The scope of the advice request from the Victorian Government requires Infrastructure Victoria to investigate what infrastructure might be required:

 - to enable the operation of highly automated vehicles

 - in response to the ownership and market models that may emerge from the availability of highly automated vehicles

-- for Zero Emission Vehicles as a high proportion of the Victoria fleet.
+- for zero emission vehicles as a high proportion of the Victoria fleet.

 The request was made to Infrastructure Victoria by the Special Minister of State on 25 October 2017.
-Terms of reference provided by the Minister set out the details of the scope of the advice.
+Terms of reference provided by the Minister set out the details of the scope and phases of the advice.